-Academic courses (grade 10 only) develop students' knowledge and skills through the study of theory and abstract problems.
+Academic courses develop students' knowledge and skills through the study of theory and abstract problems.
 These courses focus on the essential concepts of a subject and explore related concepts as well.
 They incorporate practical applications as appropriate.
 Academic courses lead to university level courses in Grades 11 and 12.

-Applied courses (grade 10 only) focus on the essential concepts of a subject, and develop students' knowledge and skills through practical applications and concrete examples.
+Applied courses focus on the essential concepts of a subject, and develop students' knowledge and skills through practical applications and concrete examples.
 Familiar situations are used to illustrate ideas, and students are given more opportunities to experience hands-on applications of the concepts and theories they study.
 Applied courses lead to college level courses in Grade 11 and 12.